mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

 To solve this categorization problem, we will build an example using Microsoft R Server.
 In this example, we train a model using a large number of examples from historic flight data, along with an outcome measure that indicates the appropriate category or class for each example.
 The two classes are labeled 1 if a flight was delayed, and labeled 0 if the flight was on time.

-There are five basic steps in building an experiment in Azure ML Studio:
+There are five basic steps in building this example using Microsoft R Server (all the R scripts are available in **RRE_Flight_Delay.R**.):

 Prepare the Data